History of the Los Angeles Dodgers: Divorce, scandal, bankruptcy and the end of the McCourt era

 On October 14, 2009, it was announced the McCourts would be separating after nearly 30 years of marriage.
 While speculation was raised on the impact upon the McCourt family Dodger ownership, a spokesperson for Jamie McCourt said the following day that "the focus of the Dodgers is on the playoffs and the World Series".
 Jamie was fired from her position as Dodgers CEO on Thursday, October 22, 2009, the day after the Dodgers were eliminated from the playoffs, thus ending the reign of the self-proclaimed "First Female CEO of a Baseball Team".
 She officially filed for divorce shortly thereafter.
 Frank claimed that the divorce would have "no bearing on the team whatsoever".
 Despite that assertion, media speculation continued that the team was in financial difficulty.

 On March 31, 2011, after the Opening Day game against the San Francisco Giants, a Giants fan was attacked by two men wearing Dodgers attire in the Dodger Stadium parking lot.
 He suffered serious injuries and was diagnosed with brain damage.
 In response, the Dodgers and Giants held a joint fundraiser to benefit the victim; a reward was offered for the capture of the attackers and security was beefed up at the stadium.

 On April 20, Baseball commissioner Bud Selig announced that MLB would be appointing a representative to oversee the day-to-day operations of the Dodgers.
 His statement said that he took that action because of his "deep concerns for the finances and operations" of the Dodgers.

-On June 27, one week after the commissioner refused to approve a proposed television contract that would have pumped much needed funding into the club, the Dodgers filed for Chapter 11 bankruptcy protection.
+On June 27, one week after the commissioner refused to approve a proposed television contract that would have added much needed funding into the club, the Dodgers filed for Chapter 11 bankruptcy protection.
 After much legal wrangling between McCourts lawyers and MLB lawyers in bankruptcy court, he reached a deal with the league to put the team up for sale.

 On March 27, 2012, it was announced that an agreement had been reached on the sale of the Dodgers between Frank McCourt and Guggenheim Baseball Management LLC, a group of investors fronted by Guggenheim CEO Mark Walter and including former Los Angeles Lakers player Magic Johnson, baseball executive Stan Kasten and film mogul Peter Guber.
 The total sale price for the Dodgers (which includes Dodger Stadium) exceeded $2 billion, making the sale the largest for a professional sports team in history, exceeding the approximately $1.5 billion purchase of Manchester United by Malcolm Glazer in 2005.
 On the same day, it was also announced that the members of the group will partner McCourt in purchasing the property surrounding the stadium.
 The sale price of the Dodgers was considered to be far higher than what the team was actually worth at the time of sale.
 Estimates made by Forbes placed the value of the Dodgers at approximately $1.4 billion, and the winning bid was more than 30% higher than the next highest bid.
 On April 13, the sale was approved by the bankruptcy court and it officially closed on May 1, 2012.